The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie

-She began by selling her creations at the Boston Farmer's Market and was such a hit that she opened her first of 12 cafes a year later.
+She began by selling her creations at the Boston Farmer's Market and was such a hit with Boston foodies that she opened her first of 12 cafes a year later.

 I paired my Tatte Bakery & Cafe visit with a Sunday trip to Harvard University's campus in Cambridge (1288 Massachusetts Ave, Cambridge).

-Walking into the cafe, I was struck by the stylish design and black and white mosaic tile floor.
+I was struck by the stylish design and black and white mosaic tile floor walking into the cafe.

 Fresh sweets are stacked in refrigerated display cases, and savory options are piled high on the countertops.

 I ordered a chocolate coconut cloud meringue cookie and a Stumptown espresso mocha mousse.
-The former gluten-friendly, the latter to die for.
+The former is gluten-friendly, the latter to die for.